AN INTRODUCTION TO MISSIONS

 There are Three phases of a city-wide mission, as outlined below:

 Over the course of a year, the church of the selected city will trained and prepare for the Proclamation week.
 Training will typically begin with church pastors, then lay leaders and local evangelists, and finally mission volunteers.
-Often counsellors are trained also, in order to help with the Preservation phase of mission.
-Training courses may include Preliminary Theological Certificate (PTC) training in core subjects such as New Testament or Biblical Theology, evangelism skills, caring for new believers and more.
+Often counselors are trained as well, in order to help with the Preservation phase of mission.
+Courses may include Pastor Training Course (PTC) subjects such as New Testament or Biblical Theology, evangelism skills, caring for new believers and more.

 During this time, AE National Team Leaders and Mission Directors are in communications with government and local authorities in order to secure large venues for use in the Proclamation phase.
 Missions are not a secret, and because teams are trying to reach every strata of society, having good relationships with local or national authorities is crucial to successful missions.